udacity/reactnd-project-readable-starter/README.md

 Install packages: `npm install`
 Launch server: `node server`
-Unless modified in `config.js` server will use port 5001
+Unless modified in `config.js` server will use port 3001

 ## API
-Use an Authorization header to work with your own data:
+Use an AuthorizationReactND header to work with your own data:

-`fetch(url, { headers: { 'Authorization': 'whatever-you-want' }})`
+`fetch(url, { headers: { 'AuthorizationReactND': 'whatever-you-want' }})`

 The following endpoints are available: